17pdr SP Achilles: Operational use

 The standard anti-tank gun used in infantry units in the British Army was the QF 6-pounder gun a small, light gun able to defeat the more common German Panzer IV and Sturmgeschütz with regular ammunition but not the heavier Panthers and Tigers front on.
-The next generation British anti-gun, the 17-pounder, was able to deal with Tigers and Panthers but had a far longer emplacement time prior to battle than the 6-pounder due to its larger size, often taking a day to fully prepare for action.
+The next generation British anti-tank gun, the 17-pounder, was able to deal with Tigers and Panthers but had a far longer emplacement time prior to battle than the 6-pounder due to its larger size, often taking a day to fully prepare for action.

 As a result, the British used the Achilles as a quickly deployable anti-tank gun, able to reinforce a position taken by infantry and engage counter-attacking German forces while the slower towed 17-pounders were pulled up and dug in for a more long-term defensive presence.
-This had the advantage of mitigating the weak armour protection of the Achilles as being used defensively usually allowed it to fire the vital first shot.
+This had the advantage of mitigating the weak armour protection of the Achilles, as being used defensively usually allowed it to fire the vital first shot.
 This was in line with the original design concept of the vehicle, intended to blunt German "blitzkrieg" attack tactics.
-The M10/Achilles turret had an extremely slow manual only turret rotation, a limited tactical disadvantage when the tank was used only in a defensive role.
-As such, they had an advantage over the German Sturmgeschütz, which had no turret rotation.
+The M10/Achilles turret had an extremely slow manual-only turret rotation, a limited tactical disadvantage when the tank was used only in a defensive role.
+As such, they had an advantage over the German Sturmgeschütz, which had a gun in limited traverse casemate.
 However, the Sturmgeschütz's low profile and heavy armour were significant assets that allowed it to be successful in its different tactical environment.
-Usually, the only time the British used the M10 and Achilles offensively was in support of Churchill tank units, which lacked the associated 17 pdr-armed tanks that Sherman and Cromwell tank units had.
+Usually, the only time the British used the M10 and Achilles offensively was in support of Churchill tank units, which lacked the associated 17 pdr-armed tanks (Sherman Firefly) that Sherman and Cromwell tank units had.